The Simpsons kills off long-running character after 34 years

 Executive producer Tim Long confirmed Glick’s death, telling People: “In a sense, Alice the organist will live forever, through the beautiful music she made.
 But in another, more important sense, yep, she's dead as a doornail.”

-However, many fans thought the character had already been killed off in season 23 episode “Replaceable You” after she was attacked by a robotic seal, following which she appeared as a ghost.
+Many fans, however, thought Alice had already been killed off in the season 23 episode “Replaceable You” after she was attacked by a robotic seal, following which she appeared as a ghost.

 But Glick also returned in human form without explanation, with a contingent of Simpsons fans theorising her original death scene had not been canonical.